reveurmichael/machine_learning/Readme.md

 1. Zip the folder
 1. Upload the zip file to Google Drive
 1. Send the sharing link to the prof, by PRIVATE WeChat or by Email
-    - Therefore, in the WeChat/Email message, there are no attached files, just an URL.
+    - Therefore, in the WeChat/Email message, there are no attached files, just an Google Drive URL.

 ### For best projects
 - Best projects might be hosted on [http://lunde.top](http://lunde.top), to inspire future projects.